zenizh/antivirus/README.md

 ## Usage

-Profane words define as array in `config/locales/*.yml`.
+Define profane words as array in `config/locales/*.yml` with `antivirus.profane_words` key.
-You can define profane words in `antivirus.profane_words`.

-`antivirus.message` is an error message when target includes profane words.
+`antivirus.message` key is an error message when value includes profane words.

 ```yml
 en: